 It is very important that invoices and requests are registered before they are delivered to the debtors.
-The deadline for registering invoice does not exist officially, but after registration, it must be entered in the system no later than 3 business days.
+The deadline for registering the invoice does not exist officially, but after registration, it must be entered in the system no later than 3 business days.
 Invoices must be correct with a clearly stated payment instruction.
 Otherwise, invoices and claims will be deemed incorrect payment orders.

-After these three days, the time for legal payment deadline starts running.
+After these three days, the time for the legal payment deadline starts running.
 According to the Law on Payment Deadline, the state has a deadline of 40 days to settle its obligations.
 All these rules apply to invoices registered in the registry after March 1st, 2018.